How “Covered California”, The California Health Benefits Exchange, Works

 The California Health Insurance Exchange or California Health Insurance Marketplace, called “Covered California”, is an online website for health insurance.
 Once at the Covered California health insurance marketplace customers will fill out a form including basic information about their family and taxable income.
 Customers will then be able to use a cost calculator to determine costs of insurance after subsides and compare prices and benefits of health plans.
 Most individuals and families will have a wide range of plans to choose from.

-• If you don't obtain coverage before March 31st, 2014 you won't be able to use the exchange until the end of 2014.
+• If you don’t obtain coverage during open enrollment you won’t be able to use the marketplace again without qualifying for a special enrollment period.

 • Not everyone who doesn’t have insurance will be charged a fee or will get cost assistance.
 How much you pay depends on what you make.

 • All health insurance sold on official ObamaCare websites must include all the new benefits, rights and protections of the Affordable Care Act.

 • www.coveredca.com is your State’s official ObamaCare website for California.

 ObamaCare subsidizes those with incomes ranging from 139% to 400% of the FLP (federal poverty level) and helps to make Medicaid and CHIP available for those below the 139% mark. in 2013 400% FPL is $45,960 for single person, $62,040 for a family of two, and $78,120 for a family of three.
 Subsidies are given as refundable tax credits.
 Subsidies are given as refundable tax credits.